Benja-media/Ulink/README.md

 # Welcome to Ulink (Formerly Instalink)!

-Ulink is a simple Instagram Bio Link Generator.
-Instalink is the first (and only) bio link generator that has send-away messages
+Ulink is a simple Bio Link Generator that uses JSON to create a epic & fast Bio link page!

-Send-away messages that are short mesages that your guests will see when they click on a link.
-An example is

-`You are being teleported to` `Where ever they are being teleported to`

 # Geting Started